clarenceb/travel-agent-assistant/DEMO_SCRIPT.md

 - Recap how the agent used tools and logic.
 - Invite students to think about other use cases.
 - Encourage them to explore building agents themselves.

+## Sample questions

+- I want to plan a 5 day trip to Europe for 2 adults, with great fitness levels, keen on food and beaches.
+- Moderate budget, vegetarian, coastal towns, mediterrean, any dates, any transport, budget accomodation